 Mel joined the Physiotherapy clinic in Oct 2014 and currently works two afternoons a week.
 Mel has extensive experience in musculoskeletal injuries and occupational health from working within the NHS and brings sports specific knowledge whilst working with local rugby teams.
 Mel is also undertaking a Masters in Manipulative Advanced Physiotherapy in Birmingham.

-Alice Rees MSc qualified as a practitioner in 2011 and is the Sports Massage Clinic Administrator.
-She co-ordinates the practitioners and student practitioners within the Clinic and at events.
+Alice Rees MSc qualified as a Sports Massage Practitioner in 2011 and is the Sports Massage Clinic Manager.

 Gary Dickinson - Senior Sports Massage Practitioner